atropos-null/LS/py109/py109_studyguide.md

 class NPC:                      #Use all Caps for acronyms per Pep-8
 ```

-**Non-idiomatic naming**​ refers to names that, while legally valid in Python (the code will run), don't follow Python's style conventions.
+**Non-idiomatic naming**​ refers to names that, while legally valid in Python (the code will run), do not follow Python's style conventions.

 ```python
 # Non-idiomatic (but legal)